giraldomauricio/budgetascode/README.md

 This means that you pay the water bill each 3 months, the first half of the month, starting in the month 2 (February).

-If you have a transaction that only happens once a month, you can use:
+If you have a transaction that only happens once a year, you can use:

 ```python
 budget.addSingleAccount("Tax", month=3, days=[1000, 0], category="Taxes", bank="Checking")